 People

 Anna is a freelance heritage consultant with a master’s degree in Cultural Heritage and Resource Management.
 Following a career in operations management, Anna completed a foundation degree in Historic Building Conservation in 2016 and, after her master’s degree, started a part-time PhD.
 Anna is an experienced volunteer manager with a keen interest in diversity and accessibility within the museums and heritage sector.
 Anna started with us as a volunteer in 2015 and was a trustee from 2018 until 2023.
-Anna is now part of the VILLUM grant project team with responsibility for our collections’ management, knowledge capture, volunteer engagement and site operation.
+Anna now leads the Villum Foundation grant project with particular responsibility for our collections’ management, knowledge capture and volunteer engagement.

 anna@thebrooking.org.uk